wayneluke/vBulletin-6/Release/release_notes/vBulletin 6.0.4.md

-## vBulletin 6.0.4 Changes and Updates
+# vBulletin 6.0.4 Changes and Updates

-A preview release of vBulletin 6.0.4 is now available for self-hosted customers.
+vBulletin 6.0.4 is now available for download customers. vBulletin Cloud customers will be automatically upgraded over the coming weeks.

 ### Home Node Permissions